 Do I need home insurance if I have a mortgage?

 When purchasing a property, most mortgage providers will insist you have buildings insurance as a condition of the mortgage and it is essential that this is in place before you exchange contracts.
-Buildings insurance protects you, and the lender, against the cost of rebuilding the property if it gets damaged or is destroyed.
+Buildings insurance protects you, and the lender, against the cost of rebuilding the property if it gets damaged or destroyed.

 When taking out a buildings insurance policy you need to ensure that you have the right amount of cover for your home as the amount you are insuring is the maximum amount that will be paid in the event of a claim.
-The amount that you need to insure is the cost of rebuilding the property and not the amount you bought the property for or its existing value.
+The amount that you need to insure is the cost of rebuilding the property and not the amount that you bought the property for or its existing value.
 The Association of British Insurers (ABI) has a handy property rebuild cost calculator to help you estimate this cost.